Care is what holds our spaces open

 Instead of stretching bonds and building bridges, May saw us rethinking plans and finding ways to keep working together virtually; and with us, most of the Tech Justice community.
 We’ve been sitting with that reality lately.
 And with the questions it brings.

 There’s also an emotional dimension to this that we don’t always make room for.
 The people we’re trying to bring together are not just carrying their expertise.
 They’re carrying their fears, their hopes, their exhaustion.
 What would it look like to create spaces — even virtual ones — where that’s acknowledged?
-Is the question “how are you holding up?” a real question, not a preamble to the agenda?
+Where the question “how are you holding up?” is a real question, not a preamble to the agenda?

 How do we stay connected when the systems try to prevent it?